Skip to main content

 You Own It

 The biggest advantage.
-When you buy software from a vendor, you are licensing their product.
+When you buy software from a vendor, you're licensing their product.
 If they go out of business, discontinue the product, or raise prices dramatically, you have limited recourse.
 With open source, you have the code.
 If the original maintainer stops supporting it, someone else can pick it up.
 Or your own developers can.

-No Vendor Lock-In
+No Vendor Lock In

-Lower Long-Term Costs
+Lower Long Term Costs

 Security Through Transparency